$21 Trillion, does anyone see the Gorilla in the room?

 Issue more and more and more debt. (currently at $85 billion a month in new debt).
 The cycle is dangerous and one thing we have learned over the years, the biggest guys will win.

 FRN is a potential disaster and one that is not necessary and not currently needed.
-As inflation rears its head, the government will be forced to increase interest on debt it has already spent the money on (the deficit).
+As inflation rears its head, the government will be forced to increase interest on the debt it has already spent the money on (the deficit).

 Doesn’t the government already issue this type of debt?
 I thought their name was TIPS.
 How can floating rate notes be any different unless the answer is simple, maybe the government doesn’t care about how much these instruments cost the taxpayers?
 Does that seem too farfetched?
-It doesn’t to me and the reasoning is simple, the more you spend, the more the future will be controlled by it.
+It doesn’t seem to me, and the reasoning is simple, the more you spend, the more the future will be controlled by it.
 Look at the increase in our national military spending, look at the swing of the baby boomers from earners to retirees.
 Am I a doomsayer?
 No, I am merely an amateur historian, look at the debt this country has incurred since 2000.

-There are just too many unanswered questions and unfortunately, those who are answering them have no one to really answer to, The Secretary of the Treasury and the Federal Reserve.
+There are just too many unanswered questions and unfortunately, those who are answering them have no one to answer to, The Secretary of the Treasury and the Federal Reserve.